singarju/Crimson-Nutrition/README.md

 ## Installation & Setup
 (Details to be added once the project reaches the development stage.)

+Web Application runs of Python's Flask.
+Uploads are stored in the static folder.

+1. pip install requirements
+2. python3 app.py

 ## Contact
 For any inquiries or contributions, feel free to reach out to us via email.